 Day 9: Shopping

-Return to Cancun and take your last day to shop or relax on the beach enjoying your last day of your 10-days Cancun Itinerary.
+Return to Cancun and take your last day to shop or relax on one of the best beaches of Cancun, enjoying your last day of your 10-days Cancun Itinerary.
 The best place for souvenirs is Mercado 28.

 Day 10: Fly home

 The best time to visit Cancún is from December to April during the peak season.
 Even though the crowds are heavier, you’ll experience near-perfect weather and find some of the cheapest flight and room rates for a winter getaway at the beach.